pcengines/pcengines.github.io/_posts/2021-06-30-PC-Engines-Firmware-v4-14-0-2.md

 **IMPORTANT**

-To update the firmware and remain the runtime configuration unchanged please use the following command:
+To update the firmware and keep the runtime configuration unchanged please use the following command:

 ```